 Since 2014 the Remote School Attendance Strategy achieved some promising results, with the greatest average improvements in participating schools in Queensland.
 The Remote School Attendance Strategy also provides employment for around 500 people, 94 per cent of whom are Indigenous.

 The Australian Government is committed to ensuring that Indigenous Australians grow up in a healthy and safe home and community, including in regional and remote areas.
 Under the Safety and Wellbeing program, the Australian Government is providing over $261.6 million in 2016–17 and $267.7 million in 2017–18 for a range of targeted, evidence–based activities to help increase Indigenous community safety and wellbeing.
 This includes activities that:

 - reduce alcohol and other drugs misuse through treatment, rehabilitation and education;

 - prevent crime and reduce offending and re–offending through diversion and prevention activities and prisoner rehabilitation services that help prisoners to successfully integrate back into their communities;

 - support victims of family and domestic violence through family safety activities, Indigenous women’s legal services and family violence prevention legal services;

-- improve policing through additional support for policing in remote Indigenous communities;
+- improve safety, through additional support for policing in remote Indigenous communities;

 - prevent community violence by promoting connection to family, culture, community and land, including through sport and recreation activities;